coreyar/coreyar/README.md

 ### Hi / Përshëndetje / Hola 👋

-My name is Corey I'm an experienced full stack developer.
+My name is Corey.
+I'm an experienced full stack developer.
 Most recently I ran the engineering team at [@clearsummit](https://github.com/clearsummit), where we built a range of applications using Django, React and React Native.

-I'm currently browsing github, picking up issues and opening PRs, as I look for opportunities to collaborate.
-I'm interested in digital wallets, dApps, and tooling.
+Currently I work as Senior Full Stack Engineer at @venusprotocol where I work on everything from the frontend, subgraphs, infrastucture, and smart contracts.

+I enjoy collaborating and hacking on side projects.
+Lately I've been digging deeper into web3 governance, wallets, and tooling.

 <!--
 **CoreyAR/coreyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.